merinekh/my-fitness-app/README.md

 - Developed expertise in designing and implementing a carousel
 - Acquired proficiency in planning and executing a complete project, including both front-end and back-end components
 - Learned to efficiently use icons from various libraries

+## Next Steps

+- Implementation of a user information form to gather additional data on the user to personalize training and meal plans
+- Integration of a personalized meal and workout plan, accessible upon login, based on the user's preferences and goals.